creativescala/cats-effect-tutorial/docs/src/pages/introduction/README.md

 # Introduction

+To start with we are going to learn what an effect is, and the very basics of how `IO` works: how we can construct an `IO`, and how we can combine multiple `IOs` together.

-To start with we should explain what an effect is, and hence the problem that Cats Effect is solving.
+We need to understand what an effect is and hence what problem that Cats Effect is solving.
 There is already an [excellent blog post][effect] that does just that, so go and read it now.

 Now you understand what problem Cats Effect is trying to solve, and what it means for `IO` to be an effect type, let's start using `IO`.
 Complete the challenge in [`code/src/main/scala/introduction/01-basics.scala`][basics].